mads-hartmann/switch-tab/README.md

 # switch-tab README

+Gave up on this.
+VS Code doesn't appear to have exposed enough of their API to make this doable.
+See [NOTES.md](./NOTES.md).

 This extension adds the command `switch-tab.quickOpenTab` which allows you to quickly switch between tabs.

 The extension fills a niche gab that isn't quite solved by `workbench.action.quickOpenPreviousRecentlyUsedEditor` or `workbench.action.showAllEditors`. `workbench.action.quickOpenPreviousRecentlyUsedEditor` doesn't allow you to type to filter down the list. `workbench.action.showAllEditors` does, but it doesn't default the selection to the previous active editor, which means you can't use it to quickly switch between two editors.